EddyBel/AssistAI/README.md

 - [x] Compatible with the openai API which allows to integrate the available GPT models.
 - [x] Coloring of the code and text that the chatbot returns.
 - [x] Ability to use the content of files (especially code) to complement the input.
+- [x] You can play an audio with the bot's response.

 ### Future features